Brainarea/MyNeuroDoc/docs/Noddi/02_Noddi_Create_Maps.rst

   - MRST_NODDI_single_subject_SLURM.m: used in job's script below (modified Matlab script used for single subject)
   - batch_fitting.m: Modified file from Noddi toolbox.
 Replace one existing in toolbox folder with that one.
-  - Both files are available in Matlab_files_SLURM folder of the github repository.
+  - Both files are available in Matlab_files_SLURM folder of the github repository: https://github.com/Brainarea/MyNeuroDoc/tree/main/docs/Noddi/Matlab_files_SLURM

 ::